Abraxane Side Effects

-Note: This document contains side effect information about paclitaxel protein-bound.
-Some of the dosage forms listed on this page may not apply to the brand name Abraxane.
+Note: This page contains information about the side effects of paclitaxel protein-bound.
+Some of the dosage forms included on this document may not apply to the brand name Abraxane.

 For the Consumer

 Applies to paclitaxel protein-bound: intravenous powder for suspension

 Along with its needed effects, some unwanted effects may be caused by paclitaxel protein-bound (the active ingredient contained in Abraxane).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 - Black, tarry stools

 - bloating or swelling of the face, arms, hands, lower legs, or feet

 - lower back or side pain

 - ulcers, sores, or white spots in the mouth

 - unusual bleeding or bruising